Kirk-Zhen/Text-Preprocessing-and-Multi-Layer-CNN/README.md

 |nltk|3.4.5
 |textblob|0.15.3

-### Please Check the report for detailed information about this project
+### Please check the report for detailed information about this project

 ### Notice:
 * Before you execute `.py` and `.ipynb` files, please make sure that the file path in the code is correct.